 How many laps and miles is the Monaco Grand Prix?

 The Monaco Grand Prix requires more laps of its street circuit than any other race on the F1 calendar.
 Drivers will lap the circuit 78 times, for a total of 161.734 miles (260.286 km).
-Compare this to Spa-Francorchamps (44 laps) or Las Vegas (50 laps) and fans certainly get value for money.
+Compare this to Spa-Francorchamps (44 laps) or Las Vegas (50 laps), and fans at Monaco certainly get value for money.

 Image: Ultimate Driving Tours

-With such prestige and importance, the Monaco Grand Prix is unsurprisingly one of the races in the highest demand – yet with one of the lowest capacities.
-This means securing your tickets early on is essential.
+The Monaco Grand Prix is unsurprisingly a race in the highest demand – and, with one of the lowest capacities, securing your tickets early on is essential.

-Join us in 2025 and beyond for our Monaco Grand Prix VIP hospitality package, to enjoy the legendary race onboard a privately chartered superyacht in Port Hercule.
+Join us in 2026 and beyond for our Monaco Grand Prix VIP hospitality package.
+You’ll enjoy this legendary race sipping champagne onboard a privately chartered superyacht in Port Hercule, overlooking the iconic circuit – the ultimate celebration of the Monaco F1 weekend.

 If you want to learn more about attending this event or any of our F1 experiences, speak with our friendly travel concierge team today.